getmirai/mpsgraph-rs/README.md

 # mpsgraph-rs

-Rust bindings for Apple's Metal Performance Shaders Graph (MPSGraph) API.
+Idiomatic Rust bindings for Apple's Metal Performance Shaders Graph API.

 ## Workspace Structure

 This repository is organized as a Rust workspace with the following crates:

-- **mpsgraph**: Core bindings for MPSGraph API
+- **mpsgraph**: Core bindings for Metal Performance Shaders Graph API
 - **mpsgraph-tools**: High-level utilities and ergonomic tensor operations API

 ## Installation